Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 Vet Soon: Concerning But Not Immediate Emergencies

 These cases don’t require a middle-of-the-night ER visit, but you should schedule a vet check-up soon if symptoms persist.
+These usually allow a short monitoring window (24–48 hours), but don’t ignore them.

 Monitor Closely: Likely Dietary Or Mild Digestive Upset

-These colors can often be explained by diet but should still be monitored in case they persist.
+These colors can often be explained by diet, but should still be monitored in case they persist.

 Chill: Probably Nothing, But Keep An Eye On It